Application and admission for BSc Data Science

 3. Mathematics requirements

-Mathematics plays a very large role in the Data Science program.
-This means that even if you have a recognized diploma, you must be able to prove that you have a sufficient level of Mathematics.
+Mathematics is a required course.
+This means that even if you have obtained or are going to obtain a recognized diploma, you must be able to prove that you have a sufficient level of Mathematics.

-More information about the level of mathematics is mentioned on our mathematics requirements page.
+More information on the level of mathematics that is required for admission to this Bachelor’s program can be found on our mathematics requirements page.

 b) Remember the deadline